|« PreviousNext »|

 You can configure SSO in these ways:

 If your organization has an identity system that integrates SAML 2.0 (Security Assertion Markup Language 2.0), you can set things up in your organization and in IAM so that users can seamlessly be redirected to the AWS Management Console.
-For details, see Giving Console Access Using SAML.
+For details, see Giving AWS Console Access to Federated Users Using SAML.

 For other scenarios, you can write code that creates a URL that includes identity information and that you can distribute to users and that gives them secure and direct access to the AWS Management Console.
-For details, see Giving Console Access by Creating a URL.
+For details, see Giving AWS Console Access to Federated Users by Creating a URL.

 With IAM roles, you can delegate API access to AWS services (including third-party services) so that they can access your organization's AWS resources with temporary security credentials.
 Authorized IAM users or services can then use the temporary security credentials to access the resources that are defined in the role.